fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 **4. Configure taos.cfg**

-Edit the taos.cfg file (default path/etc/taos/taos.cfg) and change firstEP to End Point of the TDengine server, for example: [h1.taos.com](http://h1.taos.com/):6030.
+Edit the taos.cfg file (default path/etc/taos/taos.cfg) and change firstEP to End Point of the DThouse server, for example: [h1.taos.com](http://h1.taos.com/):6030.

 **Tip: **

-**1. If no TDengine service deployed in this machine, but only the application driver is installed, only firstEP needs to be configured in taos.cfg, and FQDN does not.**
+**1. If no DThouse service deployed in this machine, but only the application driver is installed, only firstEP needs to be configured in taos.cfg, and FQDN does not.**

 **2. To prevent “unable to resolve FQDN” error when connecting to the server, ensure that the hosts file of the client has the correct FQDN value.**